parallel-code-qa/sc19-bof/index.md

 architectures.

 ### Topics
 1. The HPC perspective: The importance of developing Better Scientific Software to manage the evergrowing complexity of HPC software, and the role of DevOps/CD, reusable components, etc... in increasing the quality of HPC software.
 2. The current status of coding standards in HPC: Early experiences in creating benchmark suites of rules and recommendations to improve quality assurance and ensure best practices in developing parallel software.
 DataRaceBench is a benchmark suite designed to systematically and quantitatively evaluate the effectiveness of data race detection tools.
 It includes a set of OpenMP microbenchmarks with and without data races.
-Speaker: Leo Chunhua (LLNL and author of DataRaceBench).
 3. Coding standards as a way to facilitate Quality Assurance: Successful experiences providing software developers with rules and recommendations to fix faulty code patterns in functional safety and cybersecurity through coding standards like CWE and MISRA.